 At Strategy&, we believe that consistent growth is the result of building a powerful growth engine — a system of a few capabilities that provides real differentiation in the market.
 From there, growth becomes the result of leveraging that strategic advantage again and again, by pursuing paths that are in line with what the company does — or could do — uniquely well.

-Companies that want to grow in a coherent, sustainable way should pursue one of four types of growth strategy, presented here as a bull’s eye.
+Companies that want to grow in a coherent, sustainable way should pursue one of three types of growth strategy, presented here as a bull’s eye.
 The approach that tends to generate the most value is the one at the center.
 Options get more expensive and riskier as you move toward the periphery.